zinkovskiy/rollbar-symfony-bundle/README.md

 > As of May 2024, Rollbar will not be actively updating this repository and plans to archive it in January of 2025.
 We encourage our community to fork this repo if you wish to continue its development.
 While Rollbar will no longer be engaging in active development, we remain committed to reviewing and merging pull requests related to security updates.
 If an actively maintained fork emerges, please reach out to our support team and we will link to it from our documentation.

-So, looks like it's time to create new rollbar symfony bundle that will support actual PHP and symfony versions
+So, looks like it's time to create new rollbar symfony bundle that will support actual PHP and symfony versions.

-# Version support

-This bundle support symfony version 6.4 | 7.*

-It's compatible with php >= 8.1

 # Set up instructions